AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 - For example, you may need to setup things like:
   - Test accounts
   - API keys
-  - Scripts to generate and insert test data
+  - Scripts to generate and preload test data
   - _This may be manual or automated depending on the maturity of the org_

 - Add to config file (not secrets) and load from tests